damiendevienne/phylter/README.md

 ## Usage

 Here is a brief introduction to the use `phylter` on a collection of gene trees.
+For more detailed explanations and a use case example, please visit  https://damiendevienne.github.io/phylter/.
 <!-- For more more detailed examples, please go to [ADD LINK TO THE AUTOMATICALLY GENERATED WEBSITEWEB](ADD LINK TO THE AUTOMATICALLY GENERATED WEBSITEWEB). -->